brunofjesus/wallet/readme.md

 asset prices concurrently.
 The semaphores are used to ensure that no more than three requests are sent to the CoinCap API at a time.
 The CoinCap API supports batch requests for up to 100 assets, so this can be improved in the future.

+### Pagination
+The `/wallet/asset` endpoint could benefit from pagination, the `JPARepository` interface provides a `findAll` method that takes a `Pageable` parameter.
+For example:
+`userAssetRepository.findAll(PageRequest.of(0,10));`

+Since we are not expecting a large number of assets, this is not implemented.